-Silver catalysed hydrogen peroxide should not be dozed into the potable water supplies on a continuous basis.
+15.10 Silver catalysed hydrogen peroxide should not be dosed into the potable water supplies on a continuous basis.
 Periodic dozes on a "shock" basis at varying concentrations might be employed.
 A typical situation could arise from the discovery of Legionella in a domestic water services system where reconfiguration of the pipework installation proved to be prohibitively costly.
 Paragraph 2.40 of Part D of this SHTM also refers.
+It also appears that this form of treatment is effective in removing biofilm.

-Note 16: Whichever form of treatment is adopted, a change in potability will occur and it will be necessary carry out a risk assessment and have proposals audited by an independent authority.
+Note 19: Whichever form of treatment is adopted, a change in potability will occur and it will be necessary carry out a risk assessment and have proposals audited by an independent authority.